crueber/haml-underscore-template/README.md

+# THIS PROJECT IS UNMAINTAINED

+## Feel free to fork and start your own version. :)

 # Haml Underscore Template Compiler

 This project is an addendum to the Underscore Template Compiler built by Jean-Sebastien Ney.
 You can follow my fork